-Willy's new adventure!
+Willy's third adventure!

 Suzanne Younan’s picture books are very popular amongst our students and teachers at our school.
 Her stories and illustrations are based in Hong Kong, often delivering a powerful message, educating children about topics such as plastic pollution, human habits and how it impacts HK country parks, and dangers of feeding wild animals.

 In her third book, TGD and Rumbly Island, students will be pleasantly surprised that the narration is done by Willy, the Green Dragon, himself.
 A laugh out loud story, Suzanne has used lighthearted humour in connecting readers to a real life event of wild bulls invading a local supermarket as an example of the impact feeding wild animals.
 Kudos to Suzanne for her remarkable efforts in motivating young readers to take action in Hong Kong through her stories.

 Ms. Macy Lau,

 Kowloon Junior School